bymayo/craft-porter/README.md

 ### Delete Account

 Allow users to delete their own account via a front end form.
-To enable this got to `Settings > Porter` and toggle the `Delete Account` field.
+To enable this go to `Settings > Porter` and toggle the `Delete Account` field.
 Also edit the settings such as what confirmation keyword the user needs to type before their account is deleted.

 The quickest way to add the form to your template is with using the `deleteAccountForm` method: